dianakhnizova/final-task-rest/.github/pull_request_template.md

 - [ ] Code follows the style guide
 - [ ] Tests added/updated
+- [ ] No new errors or warnings appeared in the console
 - [ ] Documentation updated (if needed)

 ## 📝 Additional: